 MassTransfer Block Code: Humanities/Fine and Performing Arts A study of the theoretical principles, formal designs, and stylistic tendencies associated with the Western music from the 18th century to present.
 The course emphasizes music analysis, written exercises using computer notation software, and creative composition.
-Theory 3: Covers chromatic harmony and an introduction to 18th century counterpoint.
-Courses must be taken in sequence.
+Covers chromatic harmony and an introduction to 18th century counterpoint.
+Prerequisite(s): MUS 107